Fabric Abrasion Resistance Testing in Floor Textiles and Coated Fabrics

 ⑤ The coating of coated fabrics is partially damaged to the extent that the base fabric is exposed or flakes of coating are detached.

-3.1 Domestic and international standards for the determination of abrasion resistance of floor covering textiles
+3.1 Domestic and international standards for the determination of abrasion resistance testing in floor covering textiles

 As a soft flooring material with many advantages, carpet is a global product that is increasingly used in people’s daily life.
 Due to the environment and way of use, carpets are mainly subjected to compression and abrasion in the course of use, so it is important to test their abrasion resistance.
 The relevant national and international standards for determining the abrasion properties of textile floor coverings are shown in Table 3-23.